corneliusweig/konfig/README.md

 ```bash
 kubectl krew install konfig
 ```
 The plugin will be available as `kubectl konfig`, see [doc/USAGE](doc/USAGE.md) for further details.
+You could also define an alias as well: `alias konfig = 'kubectl konfig'`

 ### Manual
 When using the binaries for installation, also have a look at [USAGE](#Usage).